Sean Sherk: After UFC 84

 Sherk fought Tyson Griffin at UFC 90: Silva vs Cote, in a fight with title contention implications.
-In a three-round war, Sherk won by unanimous decision, earning him Fight of the Night.
+In a three-round war, Sherk won by unanimous decision, earning him a $65,000 Fight of the Night award.
 In the first round Sherk was putting the pressure on Griffin from the very beginning scoring take-downs and taking Griffins back.
 Throughout the second and third rounds Sherk took Griffin down once more and the rest remained an exciting striking battle between the two.
 Sherk demonstrated very crisp and technical striking that night.

 Sherk next fought Frankie Edgar at UFC 98 losing via unanimous decision.
 Sherk again found himself in trouble with an athletic commission post fight, after he ran from the arena while still in his fight shorts and no shirt before supplying a post fight urinalysis.
 He was contacted by commission officer Keith Kizer and told to return to the arena immediately or face his license being revoked.
 Sherk returned within the hour and provided a urinalysis and tested clean, but was still suspended 45 days for the actions.